• "We are not using kids to build robots. We are using robots to build kids."

 We take the safety of our students seriously, so all mentors and adult volunteers must:

-• Be at least 18 years old (Student Mentors between the ages of 13 and 17 may be appointed at the discretion of the Program Director)
+• Be at least 18 years old (Student Mentors between the ages of 13 and 17 may be appointed to mentor FLL teams at the discretion of the Program Director)

 • Attend all Mentor Training Sessions (Topics may include safety protocols, addressing special social, emotional and learning needs of students, technical training, and more)